RabidTunes/pixer/README.md

 This is a Blender Addon that makes your model ✨pixel perfect✨

-That means that if you apply a pixel art texture the pixels will be of a consistent size across your model.
+This means that if you apply a pixel art texture the pixels will be of a consistent size across your model.

 # HOW TO USE